A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Numerical Simulations

 Again, we study these problems with the same periodic boundary conditions and the following initial data as in Section \ref{defocusing_sec}

-Finally, we also use the same spatial discretization as in Section \ref{liner_sec} such that the approximation order $q = 2$ and the number of cells $N = 80$.
-Figure \ref{focusing} presents the temporal dynamics of the discrete solution $u_h$ under these different nonlinear medium.
-From the top to the bottom we choose $F'(u) = -|u|^2$, $F'(u) = -|u|^4$ and $F'(u) = -|u|^6$, respectively.
-On the top panel, we evolve the solution until $T = 100$ and we find that $u_h$ is still stable up to $t \approx 30$, however, its dynamics revolve after then and a stable time-periodic profile develops afterward.
-The middle panel solves the problem up to $T = 13.2$, while our numerics suggest that the solution blows up after that.
-On the bottom panel, we present the evolution of the solution until $T = 9.6$, and the solution also blows up after that.
+Finally, we also use the same spatial discretization as in Section \ref{liner_sec} with approximation order $q = 2$ and the number of cells $N = 80$.
+Figure \ref{focusing} presents the temporal dynamics of the discrete solution $u_h$ under these different nonlinear media until $T = 100$.
+From the top to the bottom we choose $F'(u) = -|u|^2$ and $F'(u) = -|u|^4$, respectively.
+On the top panel, we find that $u_h$ is still stable up to $t \approx 30$, however, its dynamics revolve after then and a stable time-periodic profile develops afterward.
+On the bottom panel, we note a new stable time-periodic profile develops from the original solution around $t \approx 13$.